samsungsamiio/samsungsami.io/source/sami/sami-documentation/sending-and-receiving-data.md

 ## Live-streaming data with WebSocket API

-By using WebSockets, you can set up a connection between the server and compatible devices to receive messages in real-time.
+By using WebSockets, you can set up a connection between SAMI and compatible devices or applications to receive and/or send messages in real time.

+There are two types of WebSockets: read-only and bi-directional ones.
+Your application uses a read-only WebSocket to listen to messages sent by the source devices that the application monitors.
+On the other hand, use a bi-directional WebSocket to receive the messages targeted to your applications or devices.
+The bi-directional WebSocket also allows the application or devices to send messages back to SAMI.

+### Read-only WebSocket

 ~~~
 WebSocket /live
 ~~~

-This is a read-only WebSocket that allows the developer to listen for any new messages sent to SAMI by the specified source devices.
+This call sets up one directional data connection from SAMI to a WebSocket client.
+The read-only WebSocket is primarily used by applications with monitoring functionalities.
+The application, as the client, listen for any new messages sent to SAMI by the specified source devices in real-time.

 **Request Parameters**